yrjarv/.dotfiles/README.md

 aliases: `push`, `pull`, and `status`, all of which run their respective `git` commands in all the git repositories directly inside `~`.

+An additional "weird" thing I have done with my `.zshrc`: I have a command (`(ll -L=2 &) > /dev/null`) at the bottom.
+This is pretty much the same as `tree` - except with a lot fewer files being loaded.
+The reason for this is that the file system on the Ifi servers is very slow (all the files are on one physical server, which is connected to all the computing servers), so by accessing most of my files in the background when logging in, the files I am most likely to need are cached.
+I have zero proof that that's what happens, but the access times are dramatically reduced after adding that line - so I assume that it helps.